mercedes-benz/product-kit_vue/README.md

 ></v-switch>
 ```

-The Daimler TSS application colors like `primary` are also automatically changed when switching to dark mode (see examples).
+The Mercedes-Benz Tech Innovation application colors like `primary` are also automatically changed when switching to dark mode (see examples).

 ### Elevation